 1. Get a Sneak Peek at The Grove at GPAC

-Grab a lawn chair and head to The Grove at Germantown Performing Arts Center, an all-new outdoor facility that is just beginning to host its first events, including a concert series and movie nights.
-The Grove will feature a full bar and snacks from local food trucks will be available for purchase.
+Grab a lawn chair and head to The Grove at Germantown Performing Arts Center, an all-new outdoor facility, for events like concert series and movie nights.
+The Grove features a full bar and snacks from local food trucks will be available for purchase.
 Seating will be limited to observe COVID-19 safety precautions.

 2. Post Up at New Patios